Aniruddh-0701/C-Programming-Basics/Introduction to C/Intro_to_C(1).md

 }
 ```

-- The first few lines define what is called a documentation.
+- The first few lines define what is called a _documentation_.
 This section contains a multi line comment describing the code.
 The details on comments are discussed below.

+- The next is the list of _preprocessor directives_ (indicated by # symbol).
+The preprocessor directives are set of commands that are executed before the start of the actual program execution.
-- Next is the link for the compiler to indicate header files that are being used from the library. **Header files** are documents that define the symbols that are used in the program.
+They are usually commands that define data required for program execution or are the link for the compiler to indicate header files that are being used from the library. **Header files** are documents that define the symbols that are used in the program.
 Here `stdio.h` header file is linked.

-- The next section is the area of definition of constants and Global variables
+- The next section is the area of definition of Constants and Global variables

 - Below this is the area of code.